Tochemey/NetCore8583/readme.md

 ### Easy way to configure ISO 8583 messages templates

-he easiest way to configure the message templates and parsing templates is by using a XML config file and pass it to the MessageFactory.
+The easiest way to configure the message templates and parsing templates is by using a XML config file and pass it to the MessageFactory.

 ### XML configuration